 - 1 (15–16 oz) can pinto or pink beans, drained and rinsed

 - 1/2 medium green or red bell pepper, finely diced

 - 1/4 cup pimiento-stuffed green olives, finely chopped

-- 1 to 2 scallions, green part only, thinly sliced
+- 1–2 scallions, green part only, thinly sliced

-- 2 tablespoons vegan mayonnaise, or more, as desired
+- 2 tbsp vegan mayonnaise, or more, as desired

 - Here are lots more recipes for vegan sandwiches and wraps.